lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

     1. The car must be equipped with 2 buttons, labelled 'Action' and 'Power'.
     2. The server must be accessed using a terminal UI on a local PC.
     3. The User Interface must use text $\geq$ 14pt, high contrast colors and be readable in the daylight.
+    4. The car must be equipped with two LEDs of different colors(green and red), indicating whether it is ready for delivery, among other things.
+    5. The car could have a speaker, letting the car indicate that its ready for delivery, waiting for pickup, etc.  auditorily.

 5. Metrics